facelessuser/ThemeScheduler/docs/index.md

 ---

 ## ThemeScheduler
-Sublime plugin to change your theme or apply filters to your themes at different times of the day.
-ST3 only.
+Sublime plugin to change your theme or apply filters to your theme at different times of the day.

 ## Features